-Whether planning ahead or playing catch up, there is another benefit to working with Fundwise Capital to obtain your loan.
+Whether planning ahead or playing catch up, there is another benefit to obtain your loan.
 A no interest business loan gives you your best chance at being able to repay it quickly.
 After quarantine lifts and you are able to open your doors again, profits come rolling in and you may find yourself well within the capability of paying that loan off soon.
 This is especially true because you are most likely still within the no interest time frame.
 Now this adds another feather on your hat since paying back loans is one way to earn credit points.
 It shows you are a good risk for future borrowing opportunities and can help your credit score take off.
 That is definitely an exciting pivot during these difficult pandemic times.
 Get a high value, no interest business loan for your business today.
-Visit Fundwise Capital here.
+Visit us here.

-Fundwise Capital works with business owners from all situations, helping those who cater to end customers or provide services to other businesses.
+Our partner works with business owners from all situations, helping those who cater to end customers or provide services to other businesses.
 They are familiar with those who are fighting to achieve their dreams.
 In the past few months, they have talked to so many business owners struggling to make it through these coronavirus times.
 Go here to apply.
 No sensitive information is needed, just your contact information, credit score, and basic information about your business, no payment information.
 A soft inquiry credit check verifies your score, doesn’t effect it, and will help get the loan you need.

-Fundwise Capital is not a lender, but was created to help business owners who, like you, have great credit but are on hard times.
+Our partner is not a lender, but was created to help business owners who, like you, have great credit but are on hard times.
 Your company has aged past the point where business loans are hard to get, but you may find yourself in those waters again, as everyone is going to the bank for a loan.
 Consider creative solutions that will give you a high value, no interest business loan for your established business.

-Working with Fundwise Capital, you might think, what’s in it for them?
 There is a 9% performance fee taken directly out of any loan you obtain.
 This method of payment means there are no upfront fees for business owners and no barrier to entry.
 You are just 9 questions and a phone call away.
 Click here to start the application process now.